nayms/contracts-v3/docs/facets/IAdminFacet.md

 |`array` | containing address of all supported tokens
 ### updateRoleAssigner
 Update who can assign `_role` role
+Update who has permission to assign this role
 ```solidity
   function updateRoleAssigner(
     string _role,